-Katherine Akinc (Brink Bennett Golden LLP) joined Russ Norwood and Alex Clendennen of Venturi Private Wealth and discussed timely estate planning opportunities in 2020.
+Katherine Akinc (Brink Bennett Golden LLP) joined Russ Norwood and Alex Clendennen of Venturi Private Wealth and discussed timely wealth transfer and estate planning opportunities in 2020.
 This blog on timely wealth transfer and estate planning strategies is a modified transcription of the virtual event that was hosted on May 21, 2020.

 Ahead of the 2016 election many people scrambled in the back half of the year to try to take advantage of estate planning opportunities before the pending election, where there was some concern that the tax treatment of wealth transfer may change if there was a change in the White House.
 Obviously it’s too soon to tell what the outcome of the November election will be, but a combination of this and current market events makes this a timely topic.
 The silver lining of a possible market correction this year along with the current COVID-19 pandemic is that there’s an opportunity to possibly get a discount on transfers.
 There are a number of techniques in estate planning that are very dependent on interest rates.
 With record low interest rates, there’s an opportunity to get “double leverage” on potential transfers if this is something that fits into your situation.